-Graeme Llewellyn is a Director of the Investment Manager and the Chief Financial Officer and Chief Operating Officer of the Trust.
+Graeme Llewellyn is a Director of the Trustee and the Chief Financial Officer and Chief Operating Officer of the Manager and Trustee.
 Mr. Llewellyn has more than 15 years of experience focused on asset management and the creation, operation and financial reporting for investment funds.
 Mr. Llewellyn has held executive positions with Sentry Investments, where he served as Vice-President and Chief Operating Officer, and Deloitte & Touche LLP.
 Mr. Llewellyn has a broad range of experience across the business with extensive experience in the creation, operation and financial reporting for mutual funds, closed-end funds and hedge funds.
 He was an integral part in the growth of Sentry Investments and is a Chartered Professional Accountant and holds a Bachelor of Commerce degree from the Rotman Commerce Program at the University of Toronto.

-Dennis Mitchell is a Director of the Investment Manager and the Chief Executive Officer and Chief Investment Officer of the Trust.
+Dennis Mitchell is a Director of the Trustee and the Chief Executive Officer and Chief Investment Officer of the Manager and Trustee.
 Mr. Mitchell has over 15 years of experience in the investment industry and has held executive positions with Sprott Asset Management, serving as Senior Vice-President and Senior Portfolio Manager, and Sentry Investments, serving as Executive Vice-President and Chief Investment Officer.
 Mr. Mitchell has managed global real estate securities since 2007 and global infrastructure equities since 2010.
 Dennis has managed over \$2 billion in global real estate and infrastructure equities and has previously invested in private real estate and private infrastructure assets in mutual funds and the Starlight Hybrid Global Real Assets Trust.
-He holds the Chartered Financial Analyst and a Chartered Business Valuator designations and earned a Masters of Business Administration from Wilfrid Laurier University.
+He holds the Chartered Financial Analyst and a Chartered Business Valuator designations and earned a Masters of Business Administration from the Schulich School of Business at York University and an Honours Bachelor of Business Administration from Wilfrid Laurier University.
 Mr. Mitchell sits on the Board of the Toronto Foundation and is a member of the Investment Committee.